Fernandes and the UMass Minutemen take on conference foe Fordham | WTOP News

 New York; Monday, 7 p.m.
 EST

-BOTTOM LINE: Noah Fernandes and the UMass Minutemen visit Darius Quisenberry and the Fordham Rams in A-10 action.
+BOTTOM LINE: Noah Fernandes and the UMass Minutemen visit Darius Quisenberry and the Fordham Rams in A-10 play.

 The Rams have gone 8-4 at home.
-Fordham is 6-6 in games decided by at least 10 points.
+Fordham is 7-11 against opponents with a winning record.

 The Minutemen are 5-10 against A-10 opponents.
-UMass is 5-9 in games decided by 10 points or more.
+UMass is sixth in the A-10 with 14.0 assists per game led by Fernandes averaging 5.4.

-The Rams and Minutemen meet Monday for the first time in conference play this season.
+The Rams and Minutemen square off Monday for the first time in conference play this season.

-TOP PERFORMERS: Antrell Charlton is averaging 7.5 points, 5.3 rebounds, 3.3 assists and 1.7 steals for the Rams.
-Chuba Ohams is averaging 9.6 points over the last 10 games for Fordham.
+TOP PERFORMERS: Quisenberry averages 2.5 made 3-pointers per game for the Rams, scoring 17.4 points while shooting 33.3% from beyond the arc.
+Chuba Ohams is shooting 46.7% and averaging 9.6 points over the last 10 games for Fordham.

-Fernandes is averaging 13.9 points and 5.5 assists for the Minutemen.
-Trent Buttrick is averaging 1.3 made 3-pointers over the last 10 games for UMass.
+Trent Buttrick is averaging 11.1 points and six rebounds for the Minutemen.
+T.J.
+Weeks is averaging 1.3 made 3-pointers over the last 10 games for UMass.

 LAST 10 GAMES: Rams: 4-6, averaging 52.6 points, 34.9 rebounds, 9.0 assists, 6.9 steals and 2.3 blocks per game while shooting 34.0% from the field.
 Their opponents have averaged 56.7 points per game.